 The purpose of a humanitarian immigration policy is to provide protection for those who have been forced to leave their country of origin as a result of persecution or violent conflict.
-According to the UN Refugee Agency (UNHCR), nearly 80 million people worldwide have been forced to flee their homes.
-Of these, 45.7 million were internally displaced persons in 2020.
+According to the UN Refugee Agency (UNHCR), over 120 million people worldwide have been forced to flee their homes.
+Of these, 63 million were internally displaced persons in 2024.
 Only a fraction of refugees arrive in Europe or in Finland, as refu-gees are most often settled in countries across the border from the countries in conflict.
 In the future, events triggered by climate change, such as desertification and water shortages, are also expected to raise the number of refugees.

 Finland has been hosting internationally protected persons – in other words, refugees – for some forty years.
 However, instead of humanitarian reasons, people have moved to Finland more often for reasons such as work, study or family.

 Due to protracted international conflicts and wars, the number of asylum seekers in Finland and elsewhere in Europe increased in 2015, when 32,476 asylum seekers arrived in Finland.
-Since then, the number of asylum seekers has decreased, and in 2022, a total of 5 827 new asylum applications and 886 repeat applications were submitted in Finland.
+Since then, the number of asylum seekers has decreased, and in 2023 4559 new asylum applications and 886 repeat applications were submitted in Finland.

 Reception is based on international human rights and agreements